 Ivy Ngeow is a professional musician who had a funk band Satsuma playing all her own songs, and previously had a jazz band St Ives with a residency at Pizza Express in central London.
-She now writes fiction and teaches piano.
+She now writes fiction.
 For links see bottom of page.

 I interviewed her about writing music and fiction.

 Is there a connection between writing stories and writing lyrics?

 Sure.
 Writing lyrics have to tell stories but only in a poetic or flash fiction way.
 But stories are much more rich and complex as there is no music in which to emote the lyrics.
 Writing prose is pure fiction whereas lyrics are both fiction and music.

 Is it easier to be a musician or a fiction writer?

 It is neither.
 Both have their complexities and challenges.
 The musician’s lifestyle is more social whereas writers work alone.
 It is debatable if anything in the arts can be considered ‘easy’.

 Writing fiction or any book is rumoured to be hard work.
 Is composing music as hard for you?